 There are many ways to fully engage your audience in order to make your efforts more effective.
-By engaging your Pinterest followers with direct contact from you, they will see you mark as an individual rather than a company, which will increase your trust level considerably.
+By engaging your Pinterest followers with direct contact with you, they will see you mark as an individual rather than a company, which will increase your trust level considerably.

 We are going to take a look at some of the ways you can engage your audience to boost your traffic and sales.